Have you ever wondered how to explain the crucifixion to a child? When is the time right?

 Then it happened.

 At the end of the third night, all of the groups gathered in the sanctuary for a closing skit and message.
-Somewhere during the skit one of the performers mentioned that Jesus died.
+During the skit, one of the performers mentioned that Jesus died.
 I’m pretty sure he mentioned that He had died for our sins, but that was buried beneath the ensuing commotion.

-Hayden, who was sitting between me and Renee, exclaimed in as loud a voice as he could muster, “What?
+Hayden, who was sitting between Renee and me, exclaimed in as loud a voice as he could muster, “What?
 He died?!”
-It would’ve been okay if he had only bellowed this once or maybe even twice, but my son must have wanted everyone within earshot to hear him because he repeated it over and over again each time more dramatically than the last.
-And if there is one thing you must know about Hayden it’s that he does not have an inside voice.
-(He has always had no problem projecting his voice, which comes in handy when he’s on stage.)
+It would’ve been okay if he had only bellowed this once or maybe even twice, but my son must have wanted everyone within earshot to hear him because he repeated it over and over again, each time more dramatically than the last.
+And if there’s one thing you should know about Hayden, it’s that he does not have an inside voice.

 As could be expected, everyone in the sanctuary burst out laughing while Renee and I tried to bury ourselves in the pew.
 Finally, Renee sheepishly muttered, “We haven’t gotten to that part of Jesus’ story yet.”